-Odds are you’ve heard of the Elliott Wave Theory, which is often discussed in the same breath as Fibonacci Patterns.
-The Elliott Wave Theory was developed all the way back in the 1920s by American accountant and author Ralph Nelson Elliott—hence the name.
+Odds are that you’ve heard of the Elliott Wave Theory, which is often discussed in the same breath as Fibonacci patterns.
+The Elliott Wave Theory was developed back in the 1920s by American accountant and author Ralph Nelson Elliott—hence the name.
 He believed that stock markets traded in cycles that were repetitive.
-This was a revolutionary way of thinking at the time because among 1920s traders, the stock market was considered to be chaotic.
-Since then, the Elliott Wave Theory has been able to gain traction as a market analysis method within the world of forex.
+This was a revolutionary way of thinking at the time because, among 1920s traders, the stock market was considered to be chaotic.
+Since then, the Elliott Wave Theory has gained traction as a market analysis method within the world of forex.

 Here we’ll take a look at the history of the Elliott Wave Theory, along with how you can apply it to forex trading in an attempt to predict market swings.

 Following the Wave